The Best Oils For Oily Skin & Acne-Prone Skin

 2. Rosehip seed oil for oily skin

-While it won’t give you results overnight, rosehip seed oil is an amazing oil that can penetrate the skin’s surface and nurture it from inside out.
+While it won’t give you results overnight, the rosehip seed oil is an amazing oil that can penetrate the skin’s surface and nurture it from inside out.
 It’s not as popular as it should be; but its healing powers are amazing.

 This orange oil is full of vitamins, antioxidants, and essential fatty acids that contribute to healthier skin and bring back the glow while maintaining the skin hydrated and nourished.

 It’s incredibly nourishing for the skin, highly recommended for acne-prone skin, but other skin types can use it as well.

 - A generous amount of linoleic acid;